 Manage published listings

 Use the manage screen any time you need to update a listing that is already published.
-From here you can edit listing content, reduce inventory after offline sales, change status, and renew listings whose window has ended.
+From here you can edit listing content, reduce inventory after offline sales, change status, extend active listings, and renew listings whose window has ended.

 Open the manage screen